Meenah001/Airplane-Crashes-Fatalities-Analysis/README.md

 - The climatic condition (i.e weather) should be studied very well before taking off from the airport to avoid crashes
 - Passengers should avoid anything that can cause fire hazard e.g smoking while on board
-- Proper maintainance should be done by the operators before onboarding
+- Proper maintainance should be done by the operators

 ----